tamu-edu/scrollstats/README.md

 The three notebooks above are written to process one bend at a time.
 However, all of these operations are designed to be easily incorporated into a `for` loop for batch processing of multiple bends, if desired.

+[CompleteBendProcess.ipynb](CompleteBendProcess.ipynb) contains all of the processing steps in the three notebooks above without much annotation so that all processes for a bend can be completed at once.

 ## The ScrollStats workflow